Stylback/home-server/README.md

 cd /srv/watchtower && sudo docker compose up -d
 ```

-Watchtower will check for updates every night at 02:00.
-If it finds any it will download it, restart the container to apply the update and remove the old version.
+If everything works as expected, Watchtower will check for new docker images every night at 02:00.
+If it finds any, it will download the image, stop the service, apply the new image, start tthe service and finally remove the old image.

 </p>
 </details>